This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Acne

-Acne is a condition that mainly affects teenagers, but also some adults.
+Acne is a disease that mainly affects teenagers, but also some adults.
 It results in the appearance of pimples due to an overproduction of sebum (an oily substance that helps protect the epidermis).
 It generally affects oily skin.
 However, dry skin can also be prone to acne as a result of hormonal imbalance, external aggression (pollution) or poor lifestyle habits.

 Eczema

-Eczema, on the other hand, is a skin condition linked to allergies, stress, irritating products, etc. It's characterized by inflammation of the skin, with the appearance of redness, dryness and intense itching.
+Eczema, on the other hand, is a skin condition linked to allergies, stress, irritating products, etc. It is characterized by inflammation of the skin, with the appearance of redness, dryness and intense itching.
 The more you scratch, the more you risk aggravating your condition, as bacteria can more easily penetrate your skin.

 How does silk relieve skin problems?